FIFA: Company to pay over $112 million to settle corruption charges - Nigeria Today

 FIFA: Company to pay over $112 million to settle corruption charges

-Argentina-based Torneosy Competencias, one of the companies implicated in the ongoing investigation into widespread corruption at FIFA, have agreed to pay a total of $112.76 million to settle charges.
-An online portal, Insidethegames, said the company would forfeit $89 million and would pay a $23.76 million penalty as a result of their one count of…
+The corruption scandal led to the departure of former FIFA President Sepp Blatter.

-The post FIFA: Company to pay over $112 million to settle corruption charges appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post FIFA: Company to pay over $112 million to settle corruption charges appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG